 All technical rehearsals and performances occur at the Florida Theatre which is an historic landmark in Jacksonville.
 The Florida Theatre should be treated with respect and its rules and regulations followed because they are a part of the rules and regulations of the Community Nutcracker.

 The Florida Theatre crew must have room to do their work.
 You should be aware of your surroundings in the wings and not block their access.
 Reasonable directives from The Florida Theatre crew should be obeyed immediately to avoid interference with the smooth running of any performance/rehearsal.

 All performers are required to leave their area clean and dispose of any trash in the appropriate containers.

-This past year has been difficult for everyone.
-We are grateful that we are able to resume Community Nutcracker activities for our 30th Anniversary year!
-With the pandemic still with us, the safety and health of our dancers, artistic directors, and volunteers are our utmost priority.
-The Community Nutcracker will watch CDC Covid-19 guidelines and follow Duval County Public School recommendations.
+The safety and health of our dancers, artistic directors, and volunteers are our utmost priority.
+The Community Nutcracker will monitor public health guidelines and follow Duval County Public School recommendations.
 We reserve the right to change any of these polices at any time.

 Audition Fees: A $30 non-refundable audition fee will be due at registration.